Go Go Squid!: Critical response

 Go Go Squid! received an average rating of 6.6/10 at Douban, and 7.8/10 at IMDb.
-For Li Xian's performance, the audience generally praised his acting skills online, but the lines were a little bit procrastinated, such as saying that the lines seemed to contain something, and the lines were too slow.
-In this regard, Li Xian admitted that the rhythm of his speech is a bit slow, and it was specially designed for the character after communicating with the filming team.
-Despite this, Li Xian still admitted that he did feel the shortcomings of his lines when watching the drama.
-Liu Wei of The Beijing News praised the plot setting, which is different from the past youth romance dramas.
-The love of Go Go Squid! expresses delicate and true emotions, conveys the positive energy of sunshine and youth, and does not add some sad links in the plot setting.
-There are not too many "dog blood" plots in the other sidelines, and there are no male second silently waiting, female second spoiler and bad mother-in-law who break up the couple.
-In addition, Jia Miao of Oriental Network also praised the positive energy of the series, the way it tells all aspects of young people's lives in a simple but peaceful way, and the small details which inadvertently touched the audience.
-She is even looking forward to more urban positive energy TV shows like Go Go Squid!.
+New Bulletin[zh] described Li Xian's performance as 'generally praised' by netizens, but noted that he was also criticized for sluggish and muddled line delivery.
+Li Xian agreed that his lines were 'somewhat slow', noting that he had deliberately chosen such delivery for his character after consulting the filming team.
+Despite this, Li Xian still admitted that he felt these shortcomings when watching the drama.

+Liu Wei of The Beijing News praised the show's setting for being different from past youth romance dramas.
+They noted that Go Go Squid! did not rely on common youth romance drama tropes like melodramatic plotlines, and did not force the common angsty car crash, memory loss, and terminal illness tropes into the plot to stir emotion in viewers.

+In addition, Jia Miao of Xinhua News also praised the positive energy of the series, the way it tells all aspects of young people's lives in a simple but peaceful way, and the small details which inadvertently touched the audience.
+She is looking forward to more urban positive energy TV shows like Go Go Squid!.

-Lili Pang of Oriental Network also praised the actors for their vivid interpretation of the characters, especially Li's performance, writing "I feel that Li Xian is still a very promising boy.
-In this drama, due to the role setting, there is no big explosion and no famous scenes, but Li Xian's performance is still excellent.
-I feel that this person can handle more complicated and deep roles."
-People's Daily praised the writer for the setting of the characters which is different from another youth theme drama, and also praised the plot's precise outline and meticulous description that showed the young people's living conditions and mental outlook, as well as actively contacts the frontier areas of concern for the current young audience.
+Lili Pang of Xinhua News praised the actors for their vivid interpretation of the characters, especially Li's performance, writing "I feel that Li Xian is a boy with a lot of potential.
+The setting the characters are in means there are no explosive scenes and no famous scenes, but Li Xian's performance is still excellent.
+I got the impression from watching (Li Xian) that he could definitely handle playing more complicated and deep roles."
+People's Daily praised the three-dimensionality of the show's characters, the plot's rationality compared to the melodrama of other romance plots, and the show's depiction of youth in China.